apify/actor-templates/templates/python-empty/README.md

 # Empty Python Actor template

-The Empty Python Actor template is a starting point for creating a new Python actor on the Apify platform.
-It provides a basic structure for the actor and allows you to easily add your own functionality.
+The Empty Python Actor template is a starting point for creating a new Python Actor on the Apify platform.
+It provides a basic structure for the Actor and allows you to easily add your own functionality.

 ## Getting Started